quantumrook/quantumrook.github.io/source/content/Physics/Project Snowfall/Modeling Wind.md

 \textbf{p}_{fluid} + \textbf{p}_{ball,i} = \textbf{p}_{ball,f}
 $$

+> (The subscripts $i$ and $f$ denote *initial* and *final*).

-Now, a more accurate model would account for variable pressure as the fluid flow (in aggregate) remains constant and density varies, but given long enough time scales for the fluid to *even out*, we still approach a pressure of zero as the momentum imparted from the fluid in later and later collisions trends to zero: That is, once the ball has reached a velocity equal to the fluid flow, any subsequent fluid that might interact with the ball will be moving in parallel with the ball (their velocities being equal and the fluid can never *catch up* to the ball).
+Now, a more accurate model would account for variable pressure as the fluid flow (in aggregate) remains constant and density varies, but given long enough time scales for the fluid to *even out*, we still approach a pressure of zero as the momentum imparted from the fluid in later and later collisions trends to zero:

----
-This actually requires us to briefly re-define the state variables of pressure as

-$$
-P = \textbf{p}\cdot\frac{\textbf{v}}{V}
-$$

-such that pressure is the flux of the fluid's momentum through the volumetric flow density.

->Quick sense making:
+>That is, once the ball has reached a velocity equal to the fluid flow, any subsequent fluid that might interact with the ball will be moving in parallel with the ball (their velocities being equal and the fluid can never *catch up* to the ball).

+All of this is to finally state:

+>The magnitude of $\textbf{f}_{wind}$ must depend on the difference in velocity between the wind and the object, and given long enough time scales, the ball will reach a maximum velocity as $\textbf{f}_{wind}\rightarrow 0$.

+### Sense Making: Adding Drag to the tube

+> [!todo]
 >
->$\textbf{v}/V$ respects Bernoulli's principle (in the form of $A_1v_1=A_2v_2$):

----

-How do I argue this without being circular?

-*I want density to be constant and speed to decrease*

-For the ideal gas law:

-$$pV=NkT$$

-- $V$ is increasing (the length of the tube pressurized)
-- $N$ is increasing (need more gas to maintain the pressure)
-- $k$ is a constant
-- $T$ is a constant:
+> Argue ball has max velocity less than that of $\textbf{v}_{wind}$ by looking at pressure difference.